mdn/community-meetings/2024-03-27/minutes.md

 ## Team updates

-- The Matrix room and the general channel on Discord are bridged.
+- The Matrix room and the "# general" channel on Discord are now bridged.
-  That's a bi-directional chat.
-So messages post in the MDN matrix room, posted in the general channel on discord and vice versa.
+  It's a bi-directional chat.
+So messages posted in the MDN matrix room are posted in the "# general" channel on Discord and vice versa.
-  It's 2-way communication to make sure that people on Matrix are not completely left out and that we don't miss messages there because we tend to be in Discord quite a lot - it's tricky being everywhere.
-This should help it a little; we're going to see how how that works out.
+  We're trying to make sure that people on Matrix are not left out because we tend to be on Discord quite a lot.
-- And we have a new blog post, it's about Interop: https://developer.mozilla.org/en-US/blog/interop2023-mdn-doc-updates/
+- There's a new blog post out about Interop: https://developer.mozilla.org/en-US/blog/interop2023-mdn-doc-updates/

 ### Footer